anyscale/templates/templates/fine-tune-llm_v2/cookbooks/continue_from_checkpoint/README.md

 We support both Full-parameter checkpoints, and LoRA-adapter checkpoints.
 However, we recommend not combining the two by training a full-parameter model followed by a LoRA adaptation, because serving the resulting LoRA adapter will require the full-parameter checkpoint.
 Unless you are fine-tuning many such LoRA adaptors for different tasks this serving architecture does not have the neither the economical benefits of LoRA nor the quality benefits of full-parameter.

 ## How to fine-tune from a previous checkpointing
+To get started, we can run the following illustrative example:

 ```python
 # [Optional] You can set the WandB API key to track model performance